-Incidents of biting in early child care can be alarming for everyone involved: the child who bit, the child who was bitten, the caregiver, and the parents.
+Incidents of biting in early child care can be alarming for everyone involved: the child who bit, the child who was bitten, the caregiver, and the families of the children.
 Biting can happen without warning, even when a caregiver is nearby.
 As unpleasant as it is, biting is a normal phase that some children go through.
 So, why do infants bite?
 And how can you prevent it?

 Preventing biting is a major challenge.
 Effective prevention strategies must begin with an understanding of each child and address the reason for biting in each particular case.